wizardwoes/site/content/glas/page-180/left.md

 television are thus psycho-social; they are defined by the *closure* of a cycle of *recurrent causalities* that create a type of psycho-social interior milieu endowed with homeostasis due to a certain internal regulation by the assimilation and disassimilation of technologies, procedures, and artists who are recruited through commandeering and bound together by a mechanism of self-defense comparable to that of various closed societies.
-Particular selfjustifying myths are put forth: the research of the sharpness of the image is proclaimed to be more valuable than the research of color attempted by other nations, and in order for this research to justify itself, the distinctive traits of the French people are invoked, who are enamored with clarity and precision and detest the poor taste of color prints, considered only to be suitable
+Particular self justifying myths are put forth: the research of the sharpness of the image is proclaimed to be more valuable than the research of color attempted by other nations, and in order for this research to justify itself, the distinctive traits of the French people are invoked, who are enamored with clarity and precision and detest the poor taste of color prints, considered only to be suitable